markus7017/myfiles/shelly/README-walldisplay_media.md

 update - the Thing does not need to be deleted and re-discovered.

 The `sensors` group's `batteryLevel`/`lowBattery` channels are only available when a battery-operated sensor is attached to the Wall Display.
+Like the `media`/`control` channels above, they are added as soon as the attached sensor's battery is reported, so pairing a sensor after the Thing was already created is picked up on the next status update.

 ## Full Example